Thursday, October 31, 2024

 This could go pretty much anywhere, right?
 Well, it couldn't go to TOD because to rebuild trust you had to have had some in the first place, and that doesn't apply.
 But it does apply with the Fourth Estate, and no, this is not about the reluctance of major outlets to endorse the political candidate they clearly and consistently support.
 Nope, this is about how it came to be that this could be an issue at all.
 They have abandoned objectivity, even knowledge, to make themselves the handmaiden of a political agenda, a political party.
 It is the words, the adjectives and adverbs, that skew any story favorable to one view, but it is also a casual dismissal of fact.

 This occurred recently in a letter to the editor of the AJC.
-Since the newspaper is a traditional news outlet, with journalists, and journalistic ethics and practices, they cannot cloak themselves in Section 230 like platforms that merely allow others a distribution channel get away with.
+Since the newspaper is a traditional news outlet, with journalists, and journalistic ethics and practices, they cannot cloak themselves in Section 230 like platforms that merely allow others a distribution channel.
 After all, the newspaper is worthy of our trust, right?
 This trust extends to their selection and presentation of outside editorial content.
 They own their decision and it's their headline in boldface.
 An outside author does not absolve them of their responsibility.
 To their profession.
 To their readers.
 To the truth.
 A bad choice is more than a breach of trust, it is blatant propaganda.
 We cannot stop the lies, they will not rebuild trust.

 And so they publish a letter: "Roe v.
 Wade got it right: Put trust in women" which riffs on the factually incorrect assertion that Roe was about a woman's choice to choose elective abortion.
 It wasn't.
 Didn't know that, did you?
 The summary section of the majority opinion clearly states: